Ronny2k-git/Ronny2k-git/README.md

 ## 👋 Hi, I'm Ronny!
-👩🏻‍💻 Fullstack Developer focused on Web applications <br/>
+👩🏻‍💻 Frontend Developer focused on Web applications <br/>

 💭 Currently focusing on:
 - UX principles and usability for web applications.